-A neighborhood food bank or food pantries can make the difference between eating and going to bed hungry.
+How to Find a Food Bank.
+U.S. food banks and pantries help feed the poor across the country.
+A neighborhood food bank or food pantries can make the difference between eating and go to bed hungry.
 These food banks support disadvantaged families, who could not make is without this help.

 These food banks, give away groceries, and household items such as soap, toilet paper, detergent, toothpaste, etc. It is heartbreaking to tell you, children, there is nothing to eat.
 It is hard to believe that many children in the United States go to bed hungry.

 I recently received a comment from a woman who is trying to raise a child on an $8.00 an hour job.
 Her rent is $635 a month and childcare cost her $175 a month and utilities are $150.
 That leaves $1,220 a month after taxes, to care for two people.

 That leaves $65 a week to pay for food for the family, transportation, lunch, and incidentals.
 This is the face of the working poor.
 They don’t make enough to care for your family, and many make too much to receive government help.
 If you need, you may want to go to a food bank orcommunityy pantries for help.

 Feeding American originally started as a clearinghouse for food donations in throughout the United States in 1979.
 Today it is one of the largest organizations for hunger-relief in the country.
 They network with over 200 food banks and 60,000 food pantries and meal programs agencies in the U.S.

 John van Hengel a retired businessman created the idea of the food bank after helping out at a soup kitchen.
 A hungry woman who frequently rummaged through garbage for food for her children suggested there should be a place where the disadvantaged can go to get fresh food so people did not have to look in the garbage for food.